Frontear/dotfiles/lib/README.md

 ```

 ## flake.mkNixOSConfigurations
-Takes two arguments, a defined system and a list of valid attributes that can be passed to `lib.evalModules`, with an added `hostName` attribute.
+Takes two arguments, a valid system, and a list of attrsets that are directly passed into `lib.nixosSystem`.
+Attributes `hostName` and `modules` must exist for each attrset in the list.

-Returns an attribute set that maps the given `hostName` and other attributes to the `nixosConfigurations` flake schema.
-This function only expects a `hostName` and `modules` attributes in the list.
-This function will also implicitly add `self.nixosModules.default` to the module list, as well as set `networking.hostName` and `nixpkgs.hostPlatform`.
+Returns an attribute set following the schema of `nixosConfigurations`, where `hostName` denotes the attribute name, and all other outputs (including `modules`) are passed into `lib.nixosSystem`, which then becomes the value.

+The main benefit of this function is simplifying and reducing repetition in system declarations.
+Since the hostname and system attributes are provided within the flake itself through this function, they can be mapped to `networking.hostName` and `nixpkgs.hostPlatform` respectively, further de-duplicating configuration.
+This function will also implicitly add `self.nixosModules.default` unless no such attribute exists.

 Usage:
 ```nix